Canon 60D vs Sony RX100 II

 Studio photographers will appreciate that the Canon 60D (unlike the RX100 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the RX100 II have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the RX100 II was followed by the Sony RX100 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 60D and RX100 II can be found, respectively, in the Canon 60D Manual (free pdf) or the online Sony RX100 II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 60D and the Sony RX100 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.